ezhan94/ezhan94.github.io/_pages/about.md

 # ICML 2020 Demo

-The demo can be found here.
+The demo can be found [here](http://34.222.104.40:5000/) (might take some time to load).
 Thanks for visiting my webpage.

 # News
 * June 2020: Started my summer research internship @ Argo AI.